Court ruling may free jailed Ukrainian oligarch Kolomoisky

 This ruling may invalidate the charges brought against Kolomoisky, the only charges brought against him in the PrivatBank case, despite the blatant nature of the schemes.
 A forensic audit of PrivatBank following its nationalisation found that 99% of the loans made by the bank to shell companies were fake.

-The High Anti-Corruption Court has only been recently reactivated and its ruling means either the prosecutors or a court could close the case down, according to Vadym Valko, a lawyer at the Anti-Corruption Action Center as cited by Kyiv Independent, although such a decision would be subject to appeal.
+The High Anti-Corruption Court has only been recently reactivated and its ruling means either the prosecutors or a court could close the case down, according to Vadym Valko, a lawyer at the Anti-Corruption Action Centre as cited by Kyiv Independent, although such a decision would be subject to appeal.

 In a parallel decision the High Anti-Corruption Court, which is a related anti-corruption body set up at Western insistence, rejected motions to freeze Kolomoisky’s assets and impose bail and travel restrictions on them.

-Charges were brought against Kolomoisky, along with several alleged accomplices, including Oleksandr Dubilet, Lyudmila Shmalchenko, Yaroslav Luhovoy, Tetiana Yakymenko, and Nadiya Konopkina.
+Charges were brought against Kolomoisky, along with several alleged accomplices, including Oleksandr Dubilet, Lyudmila Shmalchenko, Yaroslav Luhovoy, Tetiana Yakymenko and Nadiya Konopkina.

 NABU’s investigation claims that Kolomoisky orchestrated a scheme in 2015 to funnel funds from PrivatBank to an offshore company and increase his share in the bank's capital.
 This involved a payment of over $250mn to the offshore company under the pretext of repurchasing its bonds at an inflated cost.
-A portion of these funds, totaling $12mn, was then channelled to five legal entities before ultimately ending up in Kolomoisky's personal account, according to NABU.
+A portion of these funds, totalling $12mn, was then channelled to five legal entities before ultimately ending up in Kolomoisky's personal account, according to NABU.

 The NABU case against Kolomoisky is separate from the original charges brought by the Security Service of Ukraine (SBU) that were used to arrest him in September.
 The SBU is under the direct control of the president and was widely seen as an attempt by Zelenskiy to crack down on Ukraine’s oligarchs.
 Ukraine’s Economic Security Bureau (BEB) also cooperated in the SBU case that has similar allegations of fraud and money laundering of UAH500mn ($13.5mn) in 2019-2020.
 Kolomoisky has been held in pre-trial detention since September and refused to post bail.
 A court this week extended his detention into the New Year.